Steven Spielberg: Early life and education

 After taking a tour bus to Universal Studios, a chance conversation with an executive led to Spielberg getting a three-day pass to the premises.
 On the fourth day, he walked up to the studio gates without a pass, and the security guard waved him in: "I basically spent the next two months at Universal Studios ... that was how I became an unofficial apprentice that summer."
 His family later moved to Saratoga, California, where he attended Saratoga High School.
 A year later, his parents divorced.
 Spielberg moved to Los Angeles to stay with his father, while his three sisters and mother remained in Saratoga.
-He recalls: My parents split up when I was 15 or 16 years old, and I needed a special friend, and had to use my imagination to take me to places that felt good – that helped me move beyond the problems my parents were having, and that ended our family as a whole.
-And thinking about that time, I thought, an extraterrestrial character would be the perfect springboard to purge the pain of your parents' splitting up.
 He recalls his mother had "a huge adventurous personality.
 We always saw her as Peter Pan, the kid who never wanted to grow up, and she sort of saw herself that way.
 I think my mom lived a lot of childhoods in her ninety-seven years."
 He was not interested in academics, aspiring only to be a filmmaker.
 He applied to the University of Southern California's film school but was turned down because of his mediocre grades.
 He then applied and enrolled at California State University, Long Beach, where he became a brother of Theta Chi fraternity.
 In 1968, Universal gave Spielberg the opportunity to write and direct a short film for theatrical release, the 26-minute 35 mm Amblin'.
 Studio vice president Sidney Sheinberg was impressed and offered Spielberg a seven-year directing contract.
 A year later, he dropped out of college to begin directing television productions for Universal, making him the youngest director to be signed to a long-term plan with a major Hollywood studio.
-Spielberg returned to Long Beach in 2002, where he presented Schindler's List to complete his Bachelor of Arts in Film and Electronic Media.